xastor/winaudit/docs/settings.md

 # Extra

-Configurations starting with "extra_" can be used to push static data as collected information.
+Configurations starting with `extra_` can be used to push static data as collected information.

 For example :